 Guidelines for Manuscript Publication and Submission

 Authorship instructions for members and project groups planning a research publication.

 A list of funding opportunities from the Division of Cancer Control and Population Sciences (DCCPS) that are currently accepting applications.

 A searchable database containing descriptive information about cohort studies for cancer incidence, mortality, and other health outcomes.

 A tool to facilitate data harmonization across participating cohorts and document harmonization decisions in an accessible way.

 See how the NCI Cohort Consortium is advancing collaborative cancer epidemiology research.

-Figure: 60 Epidemiology Cohorts (36 in North America, 7 in Asia, 16 in Europe, and 1 in Australia; Two cohorts include study participants from both North America and Australia) with > 7 Million Participants (male, female, white, black, asian, hispanic); Biospecimens (inc. plasma/serum, saliva/buccal cells, urine, buffy coat/whole blood, tissues, and nails) have been collected on approx. 2 million individuals; Thousands of biospecimens for major cancer sites (inc. breast, prostate, lung, colon & rectum, melanoma, and bladder); Cohort Consortium members participate in approximately 50 projects which have made scientific discoveries about cancer risk factors and technical advances in cohort methodologies; For membership, Cohorts must have a min. of 10k study participants, cancer endpoints, and commitment to scientific collaborations through participating in pooling studies; To join or collaborate, contact Nonye Harvey, Dr.P.H., M.P.H., at NCICohortConsortium@mail.nih.gov.
+Figure: 61 Epidemiology Cohorts (37 in North America, 7 in Asia, 16 in Europe, and 1 in Australia; Two cohorts include study participants from both North America and Australia) with > 7 Million Participants (male, female, white, black, Asian, Hispanic); Biospecimens (inc. plasma/serum, saliva/buccal cells, urine, buffy coat/whole blood, tissues, and nails) have been collected on approx. 2 million individuals; Thousands of biospecimens for major cancer sites (inc. breast, prostate, lung, colon & rectum, melanoma, and bladder); Cohort Consortium members participate in approximately 50 projects which have made scientific discoveries about cancer risk factors and technical advances in cohort methodologies; For membership, Cohorts must have 10,000 participants to study cancer incidents, 2,000 participants to study cancer-related outcomes among those diagnosed with cancer, and commitment to scientific collaborations by participating in pooling studies; To join or collaborate, contact Rachel Hanisch, Ph.D., at NCICohortConsortium@mail.nih.gov.